it185341/Java-Programming-Exercises/Lab 9: Generalization , Polymorphism /README.md

 # Lab 9:  Generalization, Polymorphism Part2
 ## Assignment Description
-Write in Java a class named Tilefono (Phone) that provides the basic functions of a telephone:
+Write in Java a class named Phone that provides the basic functions of a telephone:

 - dial – initiate a call to a given number.
 - cost – calculate the cost of telephone calls.

-The above class is inherited by the classes Stathero (Landline) and Kinito (Mobile), which describe the functions of a landline and a mobile phone respectively.
+The above class is inherited by the classes Landline and Mobile, which describe the functions of a landline and a mobile phone respectively.

 In each class, define the attributes/variables you consider necessary.
 For each class, in addition to the default constructor, also define a constructor that initializes all the variables of the respective class, as well as the corresponding get and set methods.